inidun/Project-PM-minutes-and-notes/2021_planning_doc.md

 ### WORK FLOW

 **Suggested Order of Events:**
+  During VT21 we will pursue two tasks in parallel:
-  1. Focus first on SSI article (and related text analysis tasks, jupyter page) (VT21)
+  1. SSI article (and related text analysis tasks) (VT21)
-  1. THEN focus on curating Courier and Proceedings (probably not really until HT21)
+  1. Curating _Courier_
+  * Curating _Proceedings_ will probably not be until HT21.

 1. Work Flow for SSI Article
-   1. F and B explore corpus in Excel and/or Voyant
+   1. F and B explore corpus in jupyter (and various of its outputs in Excel).
    1. F and B identify most relevant methods for this article
+   1. If we want to create a public, article-specific jupyter page:
-   1. F and B present tools-request to R and A
+      * F and B present tools-request to R and A
-   1. R and A make tools available, either through Penelope or a new jupyter page
+      * R and A make tools available on a new jupyter page
-   1. R and A create jupyter page, based on F and B's request and using existing tools
-   1. Devote a few meetings just to working through jupyter page together.

 Or:

 * _IDEA: plan this as a set of "scrum sprints"_